What is Shared Ownership and how does it work?

 Whilst the service charge will cover the upkeep of any communal areas, you will be responsible for the maintenance of the property- so if you’ve got plumbing problems, you’ll have to pay and sort it out.

-While you are not buying 100% of the property, you will still need to apply and be accepted for a mortgage for the share that you are purchasing.
-If you are unsure as to whether you will be accepted for a mortgage, you should consider getting a mortgage in principle.
+While you are not buying 100% of the property, you will still need to apply and be accepted for a mortgage for the share that you are purchasing through shared ownership.
+If you are unsure as to whether you will be accepted for a mortgage, you should consider getting a Mortgage In Principle (MIP)

-While you are not exempt from stamp duty when you buy under Shared Ownership, you do get to select how you would like to pay it.
-You can either choose to pay the stamp duty on just your share of the property or for the full value of the property.
+If you are buying a property through shared ownership, you will still need to pay Stamp Duty.
+However, you can choose to either pay the stamp duty on just your share of the property or for the full value of the property.
 While the first option is initially cheaper, if you choose to ‘staircase’ and buy more shares later on (and the value of the property has increased) you will have to pay higher stamp duty as well.